01walid/dzlibs/README.md

 Then open the following URL in your browser to test the app: http://127.0.0.1:5000.

-Now, customize the config file to your needs:
+Now, follow these steps if you want customize the config file to your needs:
 * under the `tweeza/instance` folder, copy `example.cfg` to `config.cfg`
 * [create new Github app](https://github.com/settings/applications/new) for Oauth with github. set its callback URL to `http://127.0.0.1:5000/callback`
 * back to the `config.cfg` file you copied under `tweeza/instance`, past you Github consumer key and consumer secret there, edit your email config and whatever fits you better (caching ..etc).

-That's it! if you want to stop the app, press `<CTRL> + <C>`.
+* restart the app to read the new `condig.cfg` file

-To exit the virtual Python environment, type:`deactivate`.
+That's it! to exit the virtual Python environment, type:`deactivate`.

 # Technical information